eilw/pland/README.md

 - Add in PDF option for old quotes
 - Change how you can intereact with orders given their order status
 - Admin dealing with orders
+- change name in submit box for item

 - get the resend password to work on heroku
 - change title of resend email
+- ADMIN: update prices for steel database